onshopfront/lumberjack/README.md

 lumberjack.groupCollapsed(groupTitle)
 ```

-This groups all of the next logs (until `groupEnd` is called) and increases the namespace with the `groupTitle`.
+This groups all the next logs (until `groupEnd` is called) and increases the namespace with the `groupTitle`.
 Groups can be nested.

 *Arguments:*